 A mediator shall not intentionally or knowingly misrepresent a material fact or circumstance in the course of mentoring others or in the course of applying or reapplying for mentorship status.

 SECTION II.
 Certification Requirements

-1. Mentors
+1. Prospective Mentors

-A certified mediator must meet the following requirements for Mentor Status prior to serving as a Mentor:
+A mediator must meet the following requirements for mentor status prior to serving as a mentor: